 Stewart Mader is connecting people.
 He built a new digital news and data platform for Fitch, created new digital and social media channels for CFA Institute to reach a growing, global community, and helped Atlassian grow from a small startup in Australia to a worldwide leader in software tools for teams.
-He developed a New York & New Jersey Subway Map to show a comprehensive view of transit options in the NYC region, and a proposal for Hudson Place Pedestrian Plaza, a new civic space at Hoboken Terminal, one of the region’s key transit hubs.
-In 2014, he co-founded the PATH Riders Council, which has worked with the Port Authority of New York & New Jersey to improve service on the subway system connecting New York & New Jersey, and share more information with customers, including an updated system map with subway and rail connections.
+He is leading the campaign for a New York & New Jersey Subway Map to show a comprehensive view of transit options in the NYC region, a Pedestrian Plaza at Hoboken Terminal, one of the region’s key transit hubs, and he co-founded the PATH Riders Council, an advisory group for the subway system connecting New York & New Jersey.
+PRC works with the Port Authority of New York & New Jersey to ensure riders have a voice in system design, operations decision-making, and customer communications, including a PATH map showing regional transit connections.

 He is the author of Wikipatterns, a handbook for guiding adoption of new technology.
 Earlier in his career, he taught chemistry and produced documentary films, sponsored by NASA, on the SOFIA space telescope, and on spectroscopy.
 He holds an MS in Curriculum Development and Instructional Technology from University at Albany, and a BS in Chemistry, Magna Cum Laude, from University of Hartford.